Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Euclidean Distance Matrix-Based DOA Estimation

 \subsubsection{TDOA Estimation and Selection}

 Computing the matrices $\G_{MM}^{\;-}$ in \eqref{eq: Rank-reduced Gram} and $\Mbf_{\textrm{ar}}$ in \eqref{eq: Mbf_{textrm{r}} from Mbf_{textrm{ar}}} requires centered TDOAs $\tilde{\taubf}_{m}$, which are not available in practice.
 Similarly as in Section \ref{sec: TDOA Candidate Selection}, we consider $C$ candidate TDOA estimates $\hat{\tilde{\taubf}}_{m} \; , $ {}$ m = 2, \dots, M$, corresponding to the $C$ largest local maxima of the GCC-PHAT function, and consider the $Q = C^{M-1}$ combination vectors $\cbf(q)$ in \eqref{eq: C(q)}.
+Similarly as for position estimation, it should be noted that the number of combinations $Q$ increases exponentially with $M$.
 For each combination $q$ of candidate TDOA estimates, the centered TDOA between the $m$-th microphone and the centroid of the microphone array can be estimated as

 The selection of candidate TDOA estimates will be explained in the next section for multiple sources (which can obviously also be used for a single source).